| CloserLook > Romans > Romans 4:1-3 |

 gods."

-person, to be chosen by God?
+chosen by God?

-Nevertheless, when Abram was 75 years old, God told him to leave his home,
+Nevertheless, when Abram was 75 years old, God told him to leave his home

-and his relatives, and go to a land that He would show him.
+and his relatives and go to a land that He would show him.

 Actually, when Abraham started out on this journey, he didn’t have any